kubesphere/website/content/en/docs/v3.3/installing-on-kubernetes/hosted-kubernetes/install-kubesphere-on-huaweicloud-cce.md

 First, create a Kubernetes cluster based on the requirements below.

-- To install KubeSphere 3.3 on Kubernetes, your Kubernetes version must be v1.19.x, v1.20.x, v1.21.x, v1.22.x (experimental support), and v1.23.x (experimental support).
+- To install KubeSphere 3.3 on Kubernetes, your Kubernetes version must be v1.19.x, v1.20.x, v1.21.x, * v1.22.x, * v1.23.x, and * v1.24.x.
+For Kubernetes versions with an asterisk, some features of edge nodes may be unavailable due to incompatability.
+Therefore, if you want to use edge nodes, you are advised to install Kubernetes v1.21.x or earlier.
 - Ensure the cloud computing network for your Kubernetes cluster works, or use an elastic IP when you use **Auto Create** or **Select Existing**.
 You can also configure the network after the cluster is created.
 Refer to [NAT Gateway](https://support.huaweicloud.com/en-us/productdesc-natgateway/en-us_topic_0086739762.html).
 - Select `s3.xlarge.2` `4-core｜8GB` for nodes and add more if necessary (3 and more nodes are required for a production environment).